jsx-eslint/eslint-plugin-jsx-a11y/README.md

 ## Supported Rules

+- [aria-role-supports-attribute](docs/rules/aria-role-supports-attribute.md): Enforce that elements with explicit or implicit roles defined contain only `aria-*` properties supported by that `role`.
 - [avoid-positive-tabindex](docs/rules/avoid-positive-tabindex.md): Enforce `tabIndex` value is not greater than zero.
 - [img-uses-alt](docs/rules/img-uses-alt.md): Enforce that `<img>` JSX elements use the `alt` prop.
 - [label-uses-for](docs/rules/label-uses-for.md): Enforce that `<label>` elements have the `htmlFor` prop.